 2. No border option.
 This type of border can be used with any of the framing styles listed in this article.
 To use this instead of the others will be up to your taste or decorating ideas.

 3. Thin white border.
-This border can be useful for framing with board when you want to see a lovely second trim around the print -as shown above in example no 2.
+This border works beautifully when framing with board and you want to see a lovely second trim around the print -as shown above in example no 2.